Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- In his lone career matchups, Edwards-Helaire finished with 27 rushing yards versus the Steelers, 13.5 fewer than his over/under in Sunday's game.

-- Edwards-Helaire ran for a touchdown in that game against the Steelers.
+- Edwards-Helaire ran for a touchdown in that outing against the Steelers.

-- The Steelers have the NFL's worst defense against the run, giving up 146.1 yards per game.
+- Edwards-Helaire will go up against a Steelers squad that allows 146.1 rushing yards per game and is the NFL's worst rush defense.

-- This year the Steelers have given up 17 rushing TDs.
+- This year the Steelers have conceded 17 rushing TDs.
 They are ranked 21st in the NFL in that category.

 Recent Performances